American taxpayers have spent jaw-dropping amount on keeping 9/11 mastermind alive

 Guantanamo Bay has grown into what seems to be the most expensive prison on earth

-Built nearly 18 years ago to detain suspected terrorists on a remote island off Cuba, Guantanamo Bay has grown into what seems to be the most expensive prison on earth.
+Built nearly 18 years ago to detain suspected terrorists on a U.S. naval base in Cuba, Guantanamo Bay has grown into what seems to be the most expensive prison on earth.

 The U.S. government has spent an estimated $161.5 million housing the suspected mastermind of the 9/11 terror attacks – Khalid Sheikh Mohammed.
 And up until Saturday, Mohammed was to receive a coronavirus vaccine so that he could be tried and put to death, if convicted.